BuckarooDocsBlog

 How it Works

-object is constructed that points to its own copy of the previousvalue_ptr
+• When you assign one value_ptr to another, a new value_ptr object is constructed that points to its own copy of the previous value_ptr’s resource.

 Example 1 — Recursive Data Types